|Post-anal tail in some stage of life cycle, usually used in swimming|

 There are 70 known species, all marine and about 5 mm in length.
 They have a long tail throughout their life, and inhabit a walnut-sized gelatinous test.
 The beating of the tail causes water to be drawn in and filtered particles are eaten.
 The filters in the gelatinous test become clogged with waste, and the animal abandons it and builds a new one, which takes only minutes.
 They are never colonial and reproduction is always sexual.

 These are the sea squirts, and are the most common class, there are about 2000 species, all marine.
 There are solitary, colonial and compound species.
-Compound individuals share the same tunic and may have a common excurrent siphon.Sea squirts are also called tunicates because a tunic of cellulose-like substance envelops the body of adults, see the drawing below right.
-The larval stage is usually free-living and the body shape is similar to a tadpole (see below left).
+Compound individuals share the same tunic and may have a common excurrent siphon.Sea squirts are also called tunicates because a tunic of cellulose-like substance envelops the body of adults, see the drawing below.
+The larval stage is usually free-living and the body shape is similar to a tadpole (see below).
 They have a notochord during their larval stages only.
-This attaches by the head to the substrate, and differential growth leads to the mouth migrating to what is now the upper end.
+The adult attaches by the head to the substrate, and differential growth leads to the mouth migrating to what is now the upper end.
+As it will never move again it absorbs its own notochord and brain as this is unnecessary to its new life.

 Ascidians have an unusual heart which pumps blood in two directions reversing after a few beats.
 Many species are colonial, and asexual reproduction by budding is common.
 They also have the ability to regenerate their entire body form from a fragment.
 So if a sea squirt is cut up in pieces, each piece containing a blood vessel can regenerate a whole new sea squirt.